ajkourabi/RGB-Mixer-ASIC/README.md

 # Project Introduction

 I wanted to design a chip from scratch.
-I had no prior knowledge in the topic, so I started from scratch.
 Beginning with Verilog, I learned my way through HDL, RTL, computer architectures, and the entire chip design process.
 I started with some sample projects (e.g. implementing a Systolic Array) in Verilog and worked my way up to a robust project that I was happy with.

 ## Final Product

-The final project is an **RGB LED Mixer ASIC**.
-I described the base functionality in Verilog, and using OpenLane's RTL to ASIC workflow, took the design through the chip desing process.
+The result is a **RGB LED Mixer ASIC**.
+I describe the base functionality in Verilog, and using OpenLane's RTL to ASIC workflow, took the design through the chip desing process.
 The mixer is made of three parts:

 1. PWM Driver, built from scratch
 2. Digital Rotary Encoder, built from scratch
 3. LED-Driver that combines these modules to power 3 LEDs.

-I wrote the testbenches for each of these modules, and after verification, turned it into an ASIC!
+I wrote the testbenches for each of these modules in verilog.
+These files are visible in the project file.
+After confirming correct functinoality, I started on OpenLane's workflow and turned the design into an ASIC.

 > The chip design flow is showcased and annotated in a Jupyer Notebook I made.
 I describe and go through each step.
 You can find it [here](ooo).